Nicanor008/kenya-regions/README.md

 - Population census as of 2009 and 2019
 - The former province name

+## Todo
+### In Progress
+- Host the API backend on a reliable environment

+### Future
+- Add types for typescript use cases
+- Support any programming language, not only JS

 ## Tools
 - JavaScript
 - Node.js v12 and above